Thomas is past Chair of Infrastructure Working Group within the TCG Consortium and Author/Editor of TCG Infrastructure Architecture spec.

 Throughout his 17 year career in the computer and IP network security industry Thomas has primarily been engaged in advanced technologies and engineering.
 This includes 5 years as Principal Scientist and Director within the CTO Office of VeriSign, and several years in Bay Networks (Nortel) and NTT/ATR in Japan.

-Thomas is active in a number of technical communities and standards organizations, including the IETF, IEEE, TCG and Oasis.
+Thomas is active in a number of technical communities and standards organizations, including the IETF, IEEE, TCG, Oasis and Kantara.
 In the IETF Thomas was chair of the Multicast Security (MSEC) working group and the Group Security Research Group.
 He is an author of RFC 3740 and RFC 3547.
-Thomas is also co-chair of the TCG Infrastructure Working Group.
-He is author and editor of a number of core TCG specifications, including the TCG Reference Architecture for Interoperability specification and the TNC Architecture specification (v1.0).
-He is an active speaker at various security forums, panels and events.
+Thomas was also co-chair of the TCG Infrastructure Working Group.
+He is author and editor of a number of core TCG specifications focusing on thesecurity infrastructure supporting the TPM hardware.
+Currently he is co-chair of the Security Services TC (SSTC) in Oasis (home of the SAML2.0 standard), and active contributor to the UMA WG in the Kantara initiative.
+The UMA WG is developing interoperability specifications for a user-centric and consent-based resource sharing in the Internet based on the OAuth2.0 authorization paradigm.
+Thomas is the MIT representative to the NSTIC IDESG.